NASA Logo, National Aeronautics and Space Administration

 Water (H2O)

-MLS water vapor is gridded into 5 degrees bins.
-The annual cycle is removed, missed is filled with linear interpolation, data are detrended (2004-2021 data), and Gaussian smoothing is applied (1/2 amplitude = 10 days) to remove higher frequency structure.
-The easterly (E) and westerly points are as shown in the Singapore zonal winds, and are derived (see text with EOF figure) from the EOF-1 and EOF-2 phase diagram above.
+MLS water latitudinal profile versus time.
+The data are binned into 5 degree boxes from 45°S–45°N. A Gaussian smoothing is applied (half-amplitude = 20 days) to remove higher frequency structure.
+The easterly (E) and westerly (W) points are as shown in the Singapore zonal winds, and are derived (see text with EOF figure) from the EOF-1 and EOF-2 phase diagram above.
 Units are parts per million (ppmv).
+Units are parts per million (ppm).

 QBO movie